 School-based distribution of insecticide-treated nets (ITNs) was first implemented in Ghana in 2012.
 Several other countries have since implemented school-based ITN distribution.
-These experiences are captured in the 2016 School-Based Distribution of Long-lasting Insecticide Nets (hereafter "2016 Guide"), a short guide to planning and implementing school-based ITN distribution.
+These experiences are captured in the 2016 School-Based Distribution of Long-lasting Insecticide Nets2 (hereafter "2016 Guide"), a short guide to planning and implementing school-based ITN distribution.
 The 2016 Guide provides a top-line "how to" on developing a school-based ITN distribution program.
 It includes best practices and lessons learned from several countries, and outlines the reasons that school-based ITN distribution is an effective continuous ITN distribution channel to achieve and maintain ITN access.
-Since the publication of the 2016 Guide, more countries have implemented school-based ITN distribution.
-These experiences and lessons learned for planning and implementing school-based ITN distribution.
+Since the publication of the 2016 Guide, more countries have implemented school-based ITN distribution pilots or at scale, generating additional lessons learned for planning and implementing school-based ITN distribution.
 These experiences and lessons learned are captured in this PMI VectorLink School-based ITN Distribution Step-by-Step Exemplar (hereafter "Exemplar").

 This Exemplar is a consolidated, user-friendly, step-by-step compendium to the 2016 Guide for use by National Malaria Control Programs (NMCPs) and their partners.
 The purpose of the Exemplar is to explain the process, best practices, and tools needed to design and implement school-based ITN distribution.
-The Exemplar is intended to streamline and enhance the process and resources provided on continuousdistribution.org for designing, planning, and implementing ITN continuous distribution.
+The Exemplar is intended to streamline and enhance the process and resources provided on continuous distribution.org for designing, planning, and implementing ITN continuous distribution.

-The use of the Exemplar is based on the premise that a NMCP has decided to introduce school-based ITN distribution using the systematic and evidence-based process for channel selection described on continuousdistribution.org, including the use of NetCalc.
+The use of the Exemplar is based on the premise that a NMCP has decided to introduce school-based ITN distribution using the systematic and evidence-based process for channel selection described on continuous distribution.org, including the use of NetCalc.
 The Exemplar assumes that the NMCP and its partners have determined that school-based ITN distribution is strategic, desirable, and feasible, both logistically and financially, for achieving or maintaining ITN access.
-The evidence-based process for channel selection and successful implementation of school-based ITN distribution, such as high enrollment rates for eligible classes, a supportive Ministry of Education (MoE) and Ministry of Health (MoH) (and/or other relevant ministries), and strong subnational MoE structures, among other criterion.
+The evidence-based process for channel selection described on continuous distribution.org identifies the criteria necessary for the selection and successful implementation of school-based ITN distribution, such as high enrollment rates for eligible classes, a supportive Ministry of Education (MoE) and Ministry of Health (MoH) (and/or other relevant ministries), and strong subnational MoE structures, among other criterion.